Vmlweb/MEAN/README.md

 grunt dist
 ```

-Use the following command to start and stop your app within docker (The image name relates to your package.json property).
+Use the following to start and stop your app within docker.

 ```bash
 cd dist